unjs/nitro/README.md

 Serve `public/` assets in production.

-**Note:** It is highly recommended that your edge CDN (nginx, apache, cloud) serves `public/` directory instead.
+**Note:** It is highly recommended that your edge CDN (nginx, apache, cloud) serves the `public/` directory instead.

 #### `publicAssets`

 Public asset directories to serve in development and bundle in production.

-If a `public/` directory is detected, will be added by default but you can add more by yourself too!
+If a `public/` directory is detected, it will be added by default, but you can add more by yourself too!

 #### `serverAssets`